Our people

 Robyn Puglisi-Henderson

 Robyn is Ballandean Estate’s problem solver who keeps the business thriving.
 Her expertise in export trade, sales, HR, accounting and administration while mixing in family business make Robyn’s life in a regional winery fulfilling.
-She is married to Lirah vinegar maker Ian Henderson and is raising teenage children.
+She is married to Lirah Vinegar maker Ian Henderson.

 • Taking visitors behind the scenes on a winery tour